What is Freight All Kinds (FAK) in Shipping? Complete Guide for Exporters

 How FAK Works:

 Historically, each commodity has an individual freight rate that is determined by its classification, hazard and handling characteristics.
-A text box, an auto parts crate, and an electronics box would all be different rates.
-Under FAK, the freight forwarder lends a single container to multiple shippers, and takes advantage of these economies of scale by passing the savings to the shippers.
+A textile box, an auto parts crate, and an electronics box would all be at different rates.
+Under FAK, the freight forwarder lends a single container to multiple shippers and takes advantage of these economies of scale by passing the savings to the shippers.

 Why FAK Matters for Indian Exporters:

-Seeing that its India Exports that are most impacted by FAK explains its importance.
+The fact that India’s exports are most impacted by FAK signifies its importance.

 In real scenarios, a small export business may charge a cost of ₹50,000 per CBM for individual items and the prices are generally negotiated through the trade route.
 The cost of consolidation through a forwarder such as FAK Cargo would be ₹30,000-35,000 per CBM, which is a 30-40% saving.